sdmotameni/dns-demo/README.md

 Use cases

 - Domain name validation for API
-- Redirect traffic to new location contigent on origin
+- Route traffic to new location contigent on origin
 - And more

 # Blueprint for custom domain link shorting service: